-Processed Lamp Glass (cullet): iswill be transported offsite to a glass recycling facility or other potentialuser(s) as the market will bear.
-In the event that there are no available glass markets, the material is transported to an authorized landfill for disposal ( most likely Baseline Landfill in Marion County, Florida).
-Lamp glass (glass cullet) will be analytically tested by an approved laboratory for compliance with Chapter 62-737.840, F.A.C. prior to release from the Facility for recycling / reuse.
-Only lamp glass material (cullet) passing the TCLP for mercury (i.e., below the USEPA toxicity of 0.2 mg/l) will be recycled Processed lamp glass material will be shipped out as often needed.
-Weekly analytical testing is done on a composite of the daily samples of processed lamp glass (cullet) collected the prior week.
+Separated Lamp Glass (cullet): Lamp glass (glass cullet) is analytically tested by an approved laboratory for compliance with Chapter 62-737.840, F.A.C. prior to release from the Facility for recycling / reuse.
+Only lamp glass material (cullet) passing the TCLP for mercury (i.e., below the USEPA toxicity of 0.2 mg/l) is recycled.
+The material is transported offsite to a commercial user(s) (i.e., commercial sandblasting, cement filler, ceramic tile maker, etc.)In the event that there are no available glass markets, the material is transported to an authorized landfill for disposal ( most likely Baseline Landfill in Marion County, Florida).
+Separated lamp glass material is shipped out as often needed.
+At a minimum weekly analytical testing is done on a composite of the daily samples of separated lamp glass (cullet) collected the prior week.
 (Note, in the unlikely event that the processed lamp glass materials do not pass the TCLP for mercury, the glass would be shipped to an authorized and permitted mercury reclamation facility).

-Processed Lamp Metals: will be transported offsite to TOTALL Metal Recycling located in Granite City, Illinois for recycling of the metals (or to another approved metal recycling facility).
-Lamp metal components will beare analytically tested by an approved laboratory for compliance with Chapter 62-737.840 F.A.C. prior to release from the Facility for recycling / reuse.
-Only lamp metal materials passing the TCLP for mercury (i.e., below the USEPA toxicity of 0.2 mg/l) will be recycled.
-Processed lamp metal materials will be shipped out as often needed.
-Weekly analytical testing is done on a composite of the daily samples of processed lamp metals collected the prior week.
+Separated Lamp Metals: are transported offsite to TOTALL Metal Recycling located in Granite City, Illinois for recycling of the metals (or to another approved metal recycling facility).
+Lamp metal scrap components are analytically tested by an approved laboratory for compliance with Chapter 62-737.840 F.A.C. prior to release from the Facility for recycling / reuse.
+Only lamp metal materials passing the TCLP for mercury (i.e., below the USEPA toxicity of 0.2 mg/l) are recycled.
+Separated lamp metal materials are shipped out as often needed.
+At a minimum, weekly analytical testing is done on a composite of the daily samples of processed lamp metals collected the prior week.
 (Note, in the unlikely event that the processed lamp metal materials do not pass the TCLP for mercury, the metals would be shipped to an authorized and permitted mercury reclamation facility).

-Mercury Containing Phosphor Powder: will be transported offsite for recovery of the mercury to the Lighting Resources’ Mercury Reclamation Facility located in Greenwood, Indiana, or alternatively to the Veolia Environmental Services’ Mercury Reclamation Facility located in Tallahassee, Florida.
-Documentation will be obtained from the mercury reclamation facility documenting that 99% of the mercury was recovered.
-Such documentation shall be retained on-site for a minimum of three years.
+Mercury Containing Phosphor Powder: is transported offsite for recovery of the mercury to the Lighting Resources’ Mercury Reclamation Facility located in Greenwood, Indiana, or alternatively to the Veolia Environmental Services’ Mercury Reclamation Facility located in Tallahassee, Florida or another approved mercury reclamation facility.
+Semi-annual testing documentation is obtained from the mercury reclamation facility documenting that 99% of the mercury was recovered.
+Such documentation is retained on-site for a minimum of three years.

-Mercury-Containing Devices (MCDs): will beare transported offsite for recovery of the mercury to the Lighting Resources’ Mercury Reclamation Facility located in Greenwood, Indiana, or alternatively to the Veolia Environmental Services’ Mercury Reclamation Facility located in Tallahassee, Florida.
-Documentation will be obtained from the mercury reclamation facility documenting that 99% of the mercury was recovered.
+Mercury-Containing Devices (MCDs): are transported offsite for recovery of the mercury to the Lighting Resources’ Mercury Reclamation Facility located in Greenwood, Indiana, or alternatively to the Veolia Environmental Services’ Mercury Reclamation Facility located in Tallahassee, Florida or another approved mercury reclamation facility.
+Semi-annual testing documentation is obtained from the mercury reclamation facility documenting that 99% of the mercury was recovered.
 Such documentation shall be retained on-site for a minimum of three years.

-Batteries: will be transported offsite for reclamation of metals to TOTALL Metal Recycling located in Granite City, Illinois, or alternatively to either Battery Solutions, Inc. located in Howell, Michigan, or to Metal Conversion Technologies, LLC located in Cartersville, Georgia.
+Batteries: are transported offsite for reclamation of metals to TOTALL Metal Recycling located in Granite City, Illinois, or alternatively to either Battery Solutions, Inc. located in Howell, Michigan, or to Metal Conversion Technologies, LLC located in Cartersville, Georgia or to another approved facility.

-Non-PCB Light Ballasts: will be transported offsite to TOTALL Metal Recycling located in Granite City, Illinois for recycling of metals (or to another approved metal recycling facility).
+Non-PCB Light Ballasts: are transported offsite to TOTALL Metal Recycling located in Granite City, Illinois for recycling of metals (or to another approved metal recycling facility).

-PCB Light Ballasts: will be transported offsite to the Lighting Resources’ Facility located in Phoenix, Arizona, or alternatively to Wisconsin Ballast located in Muskego, Wisconsin for decommissioning / destruction of the PCBs and reclamation of metals.
+PCB Light Ballasts: are transported offsite to the Lighting Resources’ Facility located in Phoenix, Arizona, or alternatively to Wisconsin Ballast located in Muskego, Wisconsin for decommissioning / destruction of the PCBs and reclamation of metals or to another approved facility.

-Other Non-RCRA Regulated Recyclable Materials: will be transported to facilities approved for recycling of those specific commodities (e.g., cardboard, scrap metals, electronic wastes, etc.).
+Other Non-RCRA Regulated Recyclable Materials: are transported to facilities approved for recycling of those specific commodities (e.g., cardboard, scrap metals, electronic wastes, etc.).